RoyKlaasseBos/royklaassebos.github.io/README.md

            <div class="review">Review</div>
            <p>Ever attended everlasting stats lectures at uni without having any clue of what’s actually going on?
 Then a new world opens up once you have watched these 86 extremely concise statistics videos.
 Theory is accompanied with concrete and understandable everyday examples.
 The teacher does not shy away from writing out entire examples which makes the material very tangible.
 This may give you even more admiration for all the data science tools that make our lives so much easier.</p>

-           <p><i>Tip:</i> On the channel you also find a <a href="https://www.youtube.com/playlist?list=PLD5080D2F76D11DE3" target="_blank">SPSS playlist</a> in which he demonstrates the use of analytics software to do complex operations he also showed in the other videos with only a few mouse clicks.</p>
+           <p><i>Tip: On the channel you also find a <a href="https://www.youtube.com/playlist?list=PLD5080D2F76D11DE3" target="_blank">SPSS playlist</a> in which he demonstrates the use of analytics software to do complex operations he also showed in the other videos with only a few mouse clicks.</i></p>
         </div>
         </ol>
       </li>